Billy Goat Tavern: Cubs curse

 The tavern is also known for its involvement in the Curse of the Billy Goat (also known as the "Cubs Curse").
 Owner Sianis brought his pet goat, a tavern mascot, to Game 4 of the 1945 World Series, a home game at Wrigley Field against the Detroit Tigers.
 Despite paid-for box seat tickets, Cubs owner Philip K. Wrigley allegedly ejected Sianis and goat due to the latter's odor.
-Supposedly, Sianis placed a curse on the team that after this year there will never be another World Series game played at Wrigley Field.
-After an extensive dry spell, they eventually won the 2016 National League Championship Series against the Los Angeles Dodgers.
+Supposedly, Sianis placed a curse on the team that after this year there will never be another World Series game played at Wrigley Field by saying "Them Cubs, they ain't gonna win no more".
+After an extensive dry spell, they eventually won the 2016 National League Championship Series against the Los Angeles Dodgers before going on to defeat the Cleveland Indians in the World Series.

 Olympia Café

 Another sign reads: "Cheezborger, Cheezborger, Cheezborger.
 No Pepsi.
 Coke," These words, with Pepsi and Coke in reverse order, were originally popularized by John Belushi in "Olympia Cafe," an early Saturday Night Live sketch that was inspired by the tavern.
 Bill Murray and sketch writer (and bit player) Don Novello were regulars at the Billy Goat; Belushi and Murray were natives of the Chicago area, and Novello had moved to Chicago in the 1960s.